 Do not use clarithromycin to treat any condition that has not been checked by your doctor.
 Do not share this medicine with another person, even if they have the same symptoms you have.

 You may take clarithromycin regular tablets and oral suspension (liquid) with or without food.

 Clarithromycin extended-release tablets (Biaxin XL) should be taken with food.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

-Use this medicine for the full prescribed length of time.
-Clarithromycin is usually given for up to 7 to 14 days.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Clarithromycin is usually given for 7 to 14 days.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Clarithromycin will not treat a viral infection such as the flu or a common cold.

 Do not keep the oral liquid in a refrigerator.
 Throw away any liquid that has not been used within 14 days.

 If your infection is treated with a combination of drugs, use all medications as directed by your doctor.
 Do not change your doses or medication schedule without your doctor's advice.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.